ICJIA/r3-next/public/markdown/faqs.md

 </div>

-### Updated May 18, 2020
+### Questions and Answers from May 18, 2020 to May 21, 2020

 <div class="faq-indent">

 #### If our organization is headquartered outside of an R3 zone, but our service area is in an R3 zone, are we eligible?
 How do we find out what the R3 zones are?

 Yes, you would be eligible to apply based on your service area being within an R3 zone.
 However, your application would not get local preference points based on your organization’s location.
-You can find the R3 zones by looking at the color-coded, shaded areas at the interactive map at [r3.illinois.gov/eligibility](/eligibility).
+You can find the R3 zones by looking at the color-coded, shaded areas at the interactive map at [r3.illinois.gov/eligibility](/https://r3.illinois.gov/eligibility).

 #### If my police department is interested in this funding, but there are no R3 areas in our jurisdiction, would we be ineligible?